-Thus says the Lord of hosts: “Consider your ways!
-Go up to the mountains and bring wood and build the temple, that I may take pleasure in it and be glorified,” says the Lord.
-You looked for much, but indeed it came tolittle; and when you brought it home, I blew it away.
-Why?” says the Lord of hosts.
+Thus says the LORD of hosts: “Consider your ways!
+Go up to the mountains and bring wood and build the temple, that I may take pleasure in it and be glorified,” says the LORD.
+You looked for much, but indeed it came to little; and when you brought it home, I blew it away.
+Why?” says the LORD of hosts.
 “Because of My house that is in ruins, while every one of you runs to his own house.
 Therefore the heavens above you withhold the dew, and the earth withholds its fruit.
 For I called for a drought on the land and the mountains, on the grain and the new wine and the oil, on whatever the ground brings forth, on men and livestock, and on all the labor of your hands.”

 b.
 That I may take pleasure in it and be glorified: It was time for God’s people to start being concerned with pleasing Him instead of themselves.
-In their nice houses and prosperous lives they took pleasure and were glorified; now it was the Lord’s turn.
+In their nice houses and prosperous lives they took pleasure and were glorified; now it was the LORD’s turn.

 c.
 You looked for much, but indeed it came to little: When God was neglected, nothing worked right.
 They were able to accomplish some things (like building their own houses), but it didn’t bring the satisfaction that it should have.

 d.
-For I called for a drought on the land: We can imagine the people of God depressed and discouraged because of the drought.
-They thought it was all an attack of Satan, and they prayed fervently against “Satan’s plot.”
-All the while it wasn’t Satan’s doing at all, but it was the Lord who called for a drought on the land.
+For I called for a drought on the land: We can imagine the people of God were depressed and discouraged because of the drought.
+They probably thought it was all an attack of Satan, and prayed fervently against what they said was Satan’s plot.
+Yet it wasn’t Satan’s doing at all, but it was the LORD who called for a drought on the land.
 The problem wasn’t Satan, but their priorities.

 e.
-On the grain and the new wine and the oil: Because they neglected the Lord, He neglected to bless their three basic crops.
+On the grain and the new wine and the oil: Because they neglected the LORD, He neglected to bless their three basic crops.